 On the other hand, open-ended questions allow respondents to share feedback as it comes to them.
 Such questions are exploratory and are ideal for collecting qualitative data.
 With open-ended questions, researchers can gain insights into the topic in question, even the perspectives they are formerly unfamiliar with.

 Beta testing processes incorporate the use of open-ended questions when the interviewer seeks a well-thought-out answer with the uncut opinion of the respondent.
 Such questions help extract information from industry veterans.
 These questions are often featured in the kind of surveys that target small groups of people as they can garner valuable input from each of the respondents.

-If you chose to include some open-ended questions for your testers, here are a few questions which will help you get close to actionable results.
+If you chose to include some open-ended questions for your testers, here are a few questions that will help you get close to actionable results.

-In conclusion, if you’re still confused whether close-ended or open-ended questions will give you a better result, you need to consider what are the results you’re looking for.
-Hope you found your answer here if you didn’t feel free to drop a comment below or email us with your questions.
+In conclusion, if you’re still confused about closed-ended or open-ended questions will give you a better result, you need to consider what are the results you’re looking for.
+Hope you found your answer here if you didn’t, feel free to drop a comment below or email us with your questions.